bngssntrk5/OnlineRetail_Data_Analysis/README.md

 Operational Intensity: Haftalık satış dağılımı incelendiğinde, operasyonel yoğunluğun en yüksek olduğu günler belirlenerek lojistik planlama için veri sağlanmıştır.

 2. 🌍 Geographical Market Analysis
-In this phase (FAZ 1: HAZIRLIK & TANI), I conducted a deep dive into the geographical distribution of sales to identify market dominance and growth opportunities.
+In this phase, I conducted a deep dive into the geographical distribution of sales to identify market dominance and growth opportunities.

 Market Share: Analyzed that the United Kingdom accounts for 83.1% of the total revenue, confirming its position as the primary market.